ggalarza1/cryptocurrency/README.md

 # cryptocurrency
 This repository is made with the intention to write code for cryptocurrency tickers.

 Here is two notebooks.
-One is graphing dogecoin and the second one is graphing xrp cryptocurrencies.
+One is graphing dogecoin and the second one is graphing xrp cryptocurrencies from their historical data.

 You may need to download the following libraries if you don't already have them.
 ```